hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

   [specified topics](../../../Concepts/Events-and-Logs.md#topic-filters).

 For private contracts, the privacy group ID must be specified.
-Only members of a privacy group receive logs for for a private contract subscription.
+Only members of a privacy group receive logs for a private contract subscription.
 If you create a subscription for a privacy group you are not a member of, you will not receive any notifications.

 If a chain reorganization occurs, the subscription publishes notifications for logs from the old